Where To Find Creative Inspiration: Unlocking Your Imagination

 - Creating visual art or music using only one sense (e.g., only touch or only sound)

-By shutting out everything from outside your body and senses, you make the brain fill the void with its thoughts.
+By shutting out everything from outside your body and senses, you allow the brain to fill the void with its own thoughts.

 Thinking Inside the Box: Imposing Constraints for Creativity’s Sake